 We used LED striplighting to make the backlight for the Marquee.
 It was one of my first solder jobs.
 I think it looked really good.

 Its not too useful out of the cabinet...

 I just need to do a little painting and a few other small things.

 We used some frosted lamps that would emit green when lit.

 Another skill I learned: Painting.

-There was a big hole in the plywood that we discovered.
+There was a big void in the plywood that we discovered.
 We had to fill it in with Epoxy.

 We had to bring the machine to school a week before the exposition.
 We had to use a U-Haul to bring it to school.
 I was excited as all-get-out.

 Also: The wispy stuff is the "Breath Of God."
 Everything living has had the breath of God breathed into them.